FY25 + Q1 FY26

 • Customer fulfillment

-The mandate stays asset-light — franchising is how we scale.
+The mandate stays asset-light — franchising, not ownership, is how we scale.

 The Hrvst Operating System